inside immigration information about marriage green cards and work visas in America

 The USCIS allows applicants to file a N-400 up to 90 days early.
 However, if you send the N-400 even 1 day too early, it will be rejected.
 Figure out the 90 day date by using the USCIS “Filing Date Calculator:”

 An applicant is not allowed to combine the “90 day early” rule with the “4 years + 1 day” rule.

 Therefore, in order to figure out if it is time to file for USA citizenship, you need to sit down and analyze whether you meet ALL 4 of the requirements above.
 Are there some other exceptions?
-Yes, but that will take either more legal research on your part, or the hiring of an immigration lawyer to explain all of the exceptions to you.
+Sometimes, but that will take either more legal research on your part, or the hiring of an immigration lawyer to explain all of the exceptions to you.